Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

-e.g. indicating that a specific architecture version is more important than an individual feature, so you'd rather take an x86-64 v3 wheel with no additional instruction sets declared over one declaring AVX support but using x86-64 v2.
+e.g. indicating that a specific architecture version is more important than an individual feature, so you'd rather take an x86-64 v3 wheel with no additional instruction sets declared over one declaring AVX support but using x86-64-v2.
 As the next step, namespaces are ordered.
 This way, we reach the point where every property has a corresponding index in the general
 order: determined by its namespace, feature name and value ordering.

 Let's return to our initial example and add sort keys to it.

 <figure>
-<figcaption>Listing 2.
-Example wheel variant properties with corresponding sort keys</figcaption>

 ```rust
 nvidia :: cuda_version_lower_bound :: 12.6  // 1.1.3